12 Farm-Fresh Breakfast Spots

 The Whitney House, Worthington

 The Whitney House is named after Worthington’s Whitney Avenue, where owner Ian Brown grew up.
 That same sense of home — a welcoming place to be comforted by hearty cuisine — infuses the entire restaurant.
 Menus for brunch, lunch and dinner are approachable but sophisticated and draw on Ohio ingredients whenever possible.
 Several brunch dishes, for example, feature Ohio-made bacon or sausage.
 Then, there’s chef Chris Caslow’s Short Rib Scramble, which features eggs from Ohio’s Amish Country, as well as potatoes, zucchini, mushrooms and microgreens from Vigeo Gardens in Akron — all tied together with a spicy romesco sauce.
 “We came up with the dish primarily as an outlet for [short rib] left over from our Saturday-night special,” says Caslow, who now offers the dish on both his brunch and lunch menus.
 “We ran it as a brunch special for a couple weeks and it eventually caught on.”
-666 High St., Worthington 43085, 614/396-7846, thewhitneyhouserestaurant.com
+666 High St., Worthington 43085, 614/396-7846, thewhitneyhouserestaurant.com.
+As of November 2021, The Whitney House is no longer serving the Short Rib Scramble, but they are still serving breakfast.

 Chocolate Bread French Toast